Master of Laws (LLM) Degree

 Director: L. Schenck; Faculty Co-DirectorsL.
 Dickinson, E. Swaine; Faculty Advisers: S. Kieff, S. Murphy, D. Solove

-LLM in National Security and US Foreign Relations Law
+LLM in National Security and U.S. Foreign Relations Law

 Students who choose not to write a thesis must complete National Security Law (6870), U.S. Foreign Relations Law (6871), and a minimum of 14 credits from the courses listed below,* including at least 2 credits graded on the basis of a research paper.
 The research paper must be at least 8,000 words in length, and U.S. law school graduates must achieve a minimum grade of B+.